iamsomraj/Learning-Typescript/README.md

 1. Type is an easy way to refer to all the properties and methods that a value has.
 In TS, every value has a type.
 Used by TS compiler to analyse the code for errors.

+2. Type Annotation - We write code to tell TS what type of value a variable will refer to.
+Here, developers tell the compiler.

+3. Type Inference - Here, TS will try to guess the type of value that a variable is holding.
+But, in this case, TS compiler tries to infer.

 ## Content

 1. Fetchjson - Used TS for fetching data from a fake API ( you know which one ) :P